apache/flink/docs/dev/table/common.zh.md

 Once translated, a Table API or SQL query is handled like a regular DataStream or DataSet program and is executed when `StreamExecutionEnvironment.execute()` or `ExecutionEnvironment.execute()` is called.

-{% endhighlight %}
 </div>

 <div data-lang="Blink planner" markdown="1">
-{% highlight java %}
-Table API and SQL queries are translated into [DataStream]({{ site.baseurl }}/dev/datastream_api.html) program whether their input is a streaming or batch input.
+Table API and SQL queries are translated into [DataStream]({{ site.baseurl }}/dev/datastream_api.html) programs whether their input is streaming or batch.
 A query is internally represented as a logical query plan and is translated in two phases:

-1. optimization of the logical plan,
+1. Optimization of the logical plan,
-2. translation into a DataStream program.
+2. Translation into a DataStream program.

+The behavior of translating  a query is different for `TableEnvironment` and `StreamTableEnvironment`.

+For `TableEnvironment`, A Table API or SQL query is translated when `TableEnvironment.execute()` is called, because `TableEnvironment` will optimize multiple-sinks into one DAG.

-A Table API or SQL query is translated when:
+while for `StreamTableEnvironment`, A Table API or SQL query is translated when:

 * a `Table` is emitted to a `TableSink`, i.e., when `Table.insertInto()` is called.
 * a SQL update query is specified, i.e., when `TableEnvironment.sqlUpdate()` is called.
-* a `Table` is converted into a `DataStream` (only for Blink stream job).
+* a `Table` is converted into a `DataStream`.

 Once translated, a Table API or SQL query is handled like a regular DataStream program and is executed when `TableEnvironment.execute()` or `StreamExecutionEnvironment.execute()` is called.

-{% endhighlight %}
 </div>
 </div>